ElephantsGit/AgentGER/README.md

 #### Knowledge Distillation Description：
 * Teacher Model: l-1 (frozen EvaModel)
 * Student Model: l-3-distill (Model with both scoring and refinement capabilities)
-* Knowledge distillation and experience replay mitigate catastrophic forgetting and help preserve EvaModel's evaluation capability during refinement training.After training l-1 as EvaModel, use a frozen copy of l-1 as the teacher and initialize RefModel from l-1.
+* Knowledge distillation and experience replay mitigate catastrophic forgetting and help preserve EvaModel's evaluation capability during refinement training.
+After training l-1 as EvaModel, use a frozen copy of l-1 as the teacher and initialize RefModel from l-1.
 The full RefModel is then trained on evaluation and refinement data using refinement, knowledge-distillation, and experience-replay objectives.

 🗄️ Perform LoRA fine-tuning on Qwen3-VL-8B-Instruct: fine-tune with a scoring-only dataset to obtain `l-1`, and fine-tune with a dataset containing scores and refined summaries to obtain `l-2`.
 ### Training Steps